ksator/junos-automation-with-AWX/README.md

 702d9538c538        rabbitmq:3                "docker-entrypoint.s…"   2 weeks ago         Up About a minute   4369/tcp, 5671-5672/tcp, 25672/tcp   rabbitmq
 7167f4a3748e        postgres:9.6              "docker-entrypoint.s…"   2 weeks ago         Up About a minute   5432/tcp                             postgres
 ```
-The default credentials are admin/password.
+The default AWX credentials are admin/password.

 ## install the requirements to use Ansible modules for Junos